marttiphpbb/phpbb-ext-forumstyle/README.md

 ## Features

-This phpBB extension adds classes to Prosilver to indicate to which forum posts belong.
-This way posts belonging certain forum can be given an alternative style.
-For applying the styling itself, the [Extra Style Extension](https://github.com/marttiphpbb/phpbb-ext-extrastyle) can be used.
+This phpBB extension adds classes in the form of `forum-ID` to Prosilver to indicate to which forum posts belong (Replace `ID` with the actual forum-id-number).
+This way posts or topics belonging certain forum can be given an alternative style (like a different background color).
+For applying the style itself, i.e the [Extra Style Extension](https://github.com/marttiphpbb/phpbb-ext-extrastyle) can be used.
+To know to which HTML elements the `Forum-ID` classes are added, search with the Web Developer Inspector tool of your browser.

 ## Quick Install